Code2Snapshot: Using Code Snapshots for Learning Representations of Source Code: Conclusion

 \section{Conclusion}

-In this paper, we introduced \approach that encoded the source code as a simple black and white image and provided a preliminary evaluation of its effectiveness in the \mnp task.
+In this paper, we investigated \approach that encoded the source code as a simple black and white image and provided a preliminary evaluation of its effectiveness in \mnp and \cc tasks.
 We observed that this simple visual encoding is surprisingly effective in our study, even when replacing all alphanumeric characters of programs with a random letter `x'.
 The results warrant further investigation on the applicability of \approach for other tasks and datasets.
-These initial results can enable further research to answer fundamental questions about the neural code intelligence models, e.g., what do they actually learn? and how they can be improved?
+These initial results can enable further research to answer fundamental questions about the neural code intelligence models, \ie, what do they actually learn? and how they can be improved?
 We also plan to explore in such directions.